puli/repository/docs/getting-started/package-devs.rst

 This tells your users that your plugin is Puli-aware.
 Your users will love you for that and will send you big Thank You presents for Christmas.

-Next, export your resources to Puli paths:
+Next, map your resources to Puli paths:

 .. code-block:: json